5E7EN/SongWut/README.md

 #### Twilio (`twilio/`)

-An API serving the backend for Twilio webhook calls.
+An API serving as a backend for Twilio webhook calls.

 ### Asterisk (`asterisk/`)